JohanBinst/aws-certification/saa/01-AWS_Fundamentals_and_Accounts.md

 ### AMI
 AMI (Amazon Machine Image) is a template that contains the software configuration (operating system, application server, and applications) required to launch your instance.

-An AMI includes the following:
+#### AMI includes the following:
-  - A template for the root volume for the instance (for example, an operating system, an application server, and applications)
+- One or more Amazon Elastic Block Store (Amazon EBS) snapshots, or, for instance-store-backed AMIs, a template for the root volume of the instance (for example, an operating system, an application server, and applications).
-  - Launch permissions that control which AWS accounts can use the AMI to launch instances
+- Launch permissions that control which AWS accounts can use the AMI to launch instances.
-  - A block device mapping that specifies the volumes to attach to the instance when it's launched (boot volume and additional volumes if any)
+- A block device mapping that specifies the volumes to attach to the instance when it's launched.

+#### NOT stored in AMI:
+- Instance Settings
+- Network Settings

+EXAM: What is NOT stored in an AMI?
+Instance and Network Settings

+Root Volume: AMI contains boot volume of instance, boots O/S

 ### S3
+EXAM: Bucket name must be Globally Unique.
+Error where you can't create a bucket?
+Prolly not a unique name

+EXAM: More bucket name restrictions: 3-63 characters, all lowercase, no underscores, not formatted like IP addresses

+EXAM: Bucket limits: soft limit of 100 buckets per AWS account, hard limit of 1000 buckets (hard limit increased by connecting with Support).
+If you have more than 1000 users, you can't use 1 bucket per user, but you can use prefixes within a bucket to let multiple users use one bucket.

+EXAM: Unlimited Objects in a bucket, ranging from 0 bytes to 5TB in size

+EXAM: Object Structure: Key = Name, Value = Data

+#### S3 Patterns and Anti-Patterns
+- S3 is an Object Store system, NOT File System and NOT Block System
+- S3 has no File System, it's flat.
+It's not Block storage, so you can't mount it as K:\ or /images
+- Great for 'offload'
+- S3 should be your default INPUT and/or OUTPUT to MANY AWS products

+EXAM: Where to store data in AWS?
+S3 should be default answer

+#### QUIZ: What is true of Simple Storage Service (S3)
+- S3 is an AWS Public Service
+- S3 is an Object Storage System
+- Buckets can store an unlimited amount of data

 ### CloudFormation

+#### What makes a template?
+Components:
+- All templates have a list of resources.
+This is the only mandatory item
+- Description.
+Free text field for the author to provide details on template.
+(If you have AWSTemplateFormatVersion, Description MUST follow it in YAML/JSON)
+- Metadata.
+Can control the UI (groupings, order, labels, descriptions), as well as other things (to be covered later)
+- Parameters.
+Value parameters, default values, etc.
+- Mappings.
+Create lookup tables.
+- Conditions.
+Allows decision making in the template.
+Step 1 create condition, Step 2 use condition
+- Outputs.
+Once template is finished it can present outputs like admin or setup adddress, instance ID

+EXAM: In a CFN Template, if you have the AWSTemplateFormatVersion item, the Description MUST follow directly after in your YAML/JSON template file

 ### CloudWatch
+CloudWatch is a core supporting service within AWS which provides metric, log and event management services.
+Collects / manages operational data on your behalf.

+### Three jobs:
+1. Metrics.
+AWS Products, Apps, on-premises.
+Some metrics require extra installed CloudWatch Agent
+2. CloudWatch Logs.
+AWS Products, Apps, on-premises.
+Almost anything logged can be ingested by Logs
+3. CloudWatch Events.
+AWS Services & Schedules.
+If an AWS service does something, this will generate an event that can perform another action.
+Or you can set up a chrono-repeating event through here.

+### Core Concepts
+- Namespace: Container for monitoring data.
+There is a naming ruleset for naming.
+All AWS data foes into a special namespace AWS/[service]
+- Metric: Collection of related data points in a time-ordered structure
+- Datapoints: A single unit of a metric; consists of timestamp and a value
+- Dimensions: Generally, a metric is a collection (Eg. CPU utilization comes from all EC2 instances, not just one).
+You can use dimensions to single out resources to see their individual metrics.
+"Separate datapoints for different things or perspectives within the same metric"
+- Alarms: Taking actions based on metrics.
+States: OK or ALARM (ALARM can be SNS Notification or Action), and INSUFFICIENT DATA (when there's not yet enough data)

 ### Route 53 Fundamentals
 AWS's managed DNS product.
 Global service, single database; no need to pick region in console UI.
 Globally resilient.